sobowalebukola/memcortex/README.md

 ## Project Overview

-MemCortex stores user/application memories as both text and vectors in Weaviate and exposes a memory manager + middleware that:
+Memcortex stores user/application memories as both text and vectors in Weaviate and exposes a memory manager + middleware that:

 1. Embeds incoming text using `text-embedding-3-small` embeddings.
 2. Stores memories in a `Memory_idx` class on Weaviate.